bnb-chain/greenfield-cmd/README.md

 ### basic config

-The command should run with "-c filePath" to load the config file and the config should be TOML format.
+The command tool supports the "--home" option to specify the path of the config file and the keystore, the default path is a directory called ".gnfd-cmd" under the home directory of the system.
-The default config file is "config.toml".
+When running commands that interact with the greenfield, if there is no config/config.toml file under the path and the commands runs without "--config" flag, the tool will generate the config/config.toml file automatically which is consistent with the testnet configuration under the path.

 Below is an example of the config file.
 The rpcAddr and chainId should be consistent with the Greenfield network.
 For Greenfield Testnet, you can refer to [Greenfield Testnet RPC Endpoints](https://greenfield.bnbchain.org/docs/guide/resources.html#rpc-endpoints).
 The rpcAddr indicates the Tendermint RPC address with the port info.
-The configuration for passwordFile is the path to the file containing the password required to generate or parse the keystore.
-Users need to set the password on passwordFile before running commands and the password can be any random string.
 ```
 rpcAddr = "https://gnfd-testnet-fullnode-tendermint-us.bnbchain.org:443"
 chainId = "greenfield_5600-1"
-passwordFile = "password.txt"
 ```
+The command tool can also support other networks besides the test network. you can replace the content of a custom config file in the default config directory with config.toml or run command with "-c filepath" to set the custom config file.

 #### Get help

-The commands support different categories, including storage,group,bridge,bank,permission and payment
+The commands support different kinds of commands, including bucket,object,group,bank,policy,sp,payment-account and keystore.
 ```
 // get help for supporing commands and basic command format
 gnfd-cmd -h
-   bucket           support the bucket operation functions, including create/update/delete/head/list
+   bucket           support the bucket operation functions, including create/update/delete/head/list and so on
    object           support the object operation functions, including put/get/update/delete/head/list and so on
-   group            support the group operation functions, including create/update/delete/head/head-member
+   group            support the group operation functions, including create/update/delete/head/head-member/mirror
-   crosschain       support the cross-chain functions, including transfer and mirror
+   bank             support the bank functions, including transfer in greenfield and query balance
-   bank             support the bank functions
-   policy           support object policy and bucket policy operation functions
+   policy           support object,bucket and group policy operation functions
-   payment          support the payment operation functions
+   payment-account  support the payment account operation functions
    sp               support the storage provider operation functions
-   create-keystore  create a new keystore file
+   keystore         support the keystore operation functions

 ```